Water Deer Interaction with Humans - Conservation Efforts

 The Korean peninsula

-We know very little about the status of water deer in North Korea, although in their 1999 paper to Mammal Review, Changman Won and Kimberley Smith noted that, in 1959, the North Korean government banned hunting for five years following the translocation of 16 deer from Moonchen of Kangwon Province to South Hamgyong Province the previous year.
-The authors suggest that, as a result of complete protection, the species had increased in number and range.
+Unfortunately, we know very little about the status of water deer in the Democratic People's Republic of Korea (North Korea) because there is no recent, comprehensive assessment of the species' conservation status there.
+In their 1999 paper to Mammal Review, Changman Won and Kimberley Smith noted that, in 1959, the North Korean government banned hunting for five years following the translocation of 16 deer from Moonchen of Kangwon Province to South Hamgyong Province the previous year.
+The authors suggest that, as a result of complete protection, the species had increased in number and range but don't provide any specifics.
 In their literature review of Hydropotes, published in Hystrix in 2017, Ann-Marie Schilling and Gertrud Rössner noted that North and South Korea ratified the Convention on Biological Diversity in 1994, which, among other things, led to regulation of water deer hunting.
-Yeong-Seok Jo, John Baccus and John Koprowski's summary in their 2018 Mammals of Korea was somewhat bleak, however:
+Yeong-Seok Jo, John Baccus and John Koprowski's summary in their 2018 Mammals of Korea was somewhat less optimistic, however:

 "The North Korean government made a habitat for the species at Mt.
 Guwol, Hwanghaenam Province a Natural Monument.
 Despite several releases of Chinese water deer by North Korean government, populations remain small due to illegal snaring for bush meat."